apache/nuttx/configs/dk-tm4c129x/README.txt

     56 bytes from 10.0.0.1: icmp_seq=10 time=0 ms
     10 packets transmitted, 10 received, 0% packet loss, time 10100 ms

-  NOTE: In this configuration is is normal to have packet loss > 0% the first time you ping due to the default handling of the ARP table.
+  NOTE: In this configuration it is normal to have packet loss > 0% the first time you ping due to the default handling of the ARP table.